hph/drake/README.md

 The worst case scenario is a million parallel cracking attempts at a billion passwords per second.
 This is a bit too optimistic and shows how strong the passwords are.

+There's a feature similar to rolling dice.
+Call `drake -ir` to select any of a comma-separated list of values or strings, for example:

+    drake -ir
+    Enter the choices: 1,2,3,4,5,6
+    5

+Or:

+    drake -r black,grey,white
+    black

 If you don't feel like typing all these options you could add an alias to your `.bashrc` (bash settings file):